Is Ineffective Communication.

 Throughout our careers (as employees, business owners, and in the work we do now), we’ve seen many examples of misalignment issues between managers, teams, and departments, both in their day-to-day work and while trying to implement strategic directives or projects.

-The interesting thing is that when the challenges became bad enough to bring all those involved together in a ‘Hail Mary’ meeting, the topic of poor communicating was almost always discovered to be one of the root causes of whatever was going wrong.
+The interesting thing is that when the challenges became bad enough to bring all those involved together in a ‘Hail Mary’ meeting, poor communication was almost always discovered to be one of the root causes of whatever was going wrong.

-What was even more interesting was that for something as obviously important to success as communicating well, it was the one activity that everyone took for granted and assumed would just happen organically.
+Even more interesting was that for something as important to success as communicating well, it was the one activity everyone took for granted and assumed would happen organically.
 After all, these are smart people who know what’s what and work together all the time.
 Why wouldn’t they tell one another what they needed to know when they needed to know it?

 Truth #1

 The reality is good communication doesn’t just ‘happen’ organically.
-All we need to do is look around during this pandemic to find unending examples of contradictory, misleading, or incomplete messaging at every level, from community to global.
-And these are coming from organizations that have dedicated communication departments full of experts.
-Thank goodness most of us will never have to deal with anything as complex and urgent as a pandemic, but smaller-scale versions of these communication issues do impact us and our work nearly every day.
+All we need to do is pay attention to the news for a few days to find unending examples of contradictory, misleading, or incomplete messaging at every level, from community to global.
+And this messaging is coming from organizations with dedicated communication departments full of experts.

 Truth #2

 Communicating well requires commitment.
-Many times, the responsibility of communication is left to executive assistants or HR departments.
-EA’s are not necessarily trained communicators and often these activities are done off the side of their desks due to all the other responsibilities they have.
-Likewise, the only communicating human resource professionals should be expected to be responsible for are those having to do directly with human resource issues.
+Often, the communication is left to executive assistants or HR departments who are not necessarily trained communicators.
+And more often than not these activities are completed off the side of their desks due to all their other responsibilities.
 Implementation and operational communication should be the responsibility of leadership, management, and their teams.

 Truth #3

-Communication capacity should be developed throughout the organization at all levels, and not left to a single communications person or department.
-Most small to medium-sized organizations can’t afford, nor do they need, a full-time communications person.
+Communication capacity should be developed throughout the organization at all levels, and not left to a single communication person or department.
+Most small to medium-sized organizations can’t afford, nor do they need, a full-time communication person.
 What they need is someone who can act as a coordinator or hub.
-Someone who understands the principles of what it takes to communicate well, and who has the interest and skill set to support and oversee the transfer of information.
-If trained well, this is likely a half-time position, at most.
+Someone who understands the principles of what it takes to communicate well and who has the interest and skill set to support and oversee the transfer of information.

-1. All employees should be aware of and understand the five elements of communication and how they work (Who, What, Why, How, and When).
+All employees should understand the five communication elements and how they work (Who, What, Why, How, and When).

 Truth #4

 Embedding a communication mindset into an organization’s culture takes time and discipline.
-There’s no magic wand that will make this shift happen quickly or without some heavy lifting.
+No magic wand will make this shift happen quickly or without some heavy lifting.
 Having the foresight and commitment to focus on something that can support your success at every level is not an organic process.
 It’s a clear and conscious choice that requires discipline and patience.

 The approach we’ve outlined here may be a big concept to wrap your mind around if you’ve never considered the role communications play at all levels of your organization.
 The basic structure we’ve suggested won’t guarantee perfection, but it should help you get it right 80% of the time.